A Boy with a Flying Squirrel

 A Boy with a Flying Squirrel (Henry Pelham), or Henry Pelham (Boy with a Squirrel), is a 1765 painting by the American-born painter John Singleton Copley.
 It depicts Copley's teenaged half-brother Henry Pelham with a pet flying squirrel, a creature commonly found in colonial American portraits as a symbol of the sitter's refinement.
-Painted while Copley was a Boston-based portraitist aspiring to be recognized by his European contemporaries, the work was brought to London for a 1766 exhibition.
+Painted while Copley was a Boston-based portraitist aspiring to be recognized by his European contemporaries, the work was brought to London for the Exhibition of 1766.
 There, it was met with overall praise from artists like Joshua Reynolds, who nonetheless criticized Copley's minuteness.
 Later historians and critics assessed the painting as a pivotal work in both Copley's career and the history of American art.
 The work was featured in exhibitions at the Museum of Fine Arts, Boston, and the National Gallery of Art.
 As of 2023, it is held by the former.